-A language is considered as a set of sentences, which are usually infinite and are formed by combinations of words.
+A language is a set of infinite sentences that are formed by combinations of words.
 These combinations must be syntactically and semantically correct.

-A language is the function that expresses thoughts and communications between people.
-This function is carried out by vocal sound signals (voice) and/or by written signals (text)
+The major function of a language is to express thoughts, observations, and needs.It acts as a means of verbal communication between individuals.
+This function is carried out by vocal sound signals (voice) and/or by written signals (text).

 1. Natural Language

-Natural Language (NL) is the medium we use on a daily basis to communicate with other people.
-It has been developed and organized from human experience and can be used to analyze highly complex situations and to reason about them in a subtle way.
+Natural Language (NL) is the medium we use on a daily basis to communicate with each other.
+It has been shaped by human experience and can be used as a primary tool for analyzing highly complex situations and logical reasoning.

-The semantic components from which the Natural Language draws generate the richness of its great expressive power and add value as a tool for reasoning.
-On the other hand, the syntax of Natural Language can be easily modeled by the other type of language, the Formal Language.
+The semantic components of Natural Language generate the richness of its great expressive power and add value to its reasoning function.
+On the other hand, the syntax of Natural Language can be easily modeled by the second type of language, the Formal Language.

 Characteristics of Natural Language:

-- Developed by progressive enrichment prior to any attempt at theory formation.
+- It was developed through progressive enrichment prior to any attempt of theory formation.

-- The importance of its expressive character due largely to the richness of the semantic component.
+- Its expressive character is derived largely from the richness of the semantic component.